ilGianfri/TadoApi/README.md

 # Tado API
-This library compiled for .NET Standard 2.0 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
+This library compiled for .NET 8 will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.

 ## Version History